 Instructions

-- Heat up about ½ tablespoon of neutral oil in a large cast iron skillet or non-stick pan on medium high heat.
-Place in tofu and cook for 5-7 minutes, stirring frequently.
+- Heat about ½ tablespoon of neutral oil in a large cast iron skillet or non-stick pan on medium-high heat.
+Place in tofu and fry for 3-4 minutes.
 Set aside for later use.

 - Now, add in carrots or other hard vegetables you are using.
-Cook until softened, for 4-5 minutes.
+Cook until softened, for 4-5 minutes.1 carrot

-- Lastly, stir in scrambled tofu and sesame oil, and mix until everything is well incorporated.
-Give it a taste and add some salt, if needed.
-Optionally, top with with chopped green onions and sesame seeds.
-Serve and enjoy while warm.
+- Lastly, stir in scrambled tofu and sesame oil.
+Mix until everything is well incorporated.
+Give it a taste and add some salt, if needed.½ tablespoon sesame oil

 Notes